Brett-Tanner/souls-like-strings/dev/projects/blog/11ty_migration_1.md

 ## Existing Content

-Getting the actual content migrated was dead easy, as planned having everrything in Markdown made it just drag and drop.
+Getting the actual content migrated was dead easy; as planned having everrything in Markdown made it just drag and drop.
 I just migrated my frontmatter from '+++' to '---', double-quoted any titles with ':' in them and off I went.

 The first stumbling block was building the site and realising no theme means needing to create an `index.html`, but the freedom of starting from a blank slate is part of why I'm doing this.
 Even when I started the blog originally with a set and forget template, I couldn't resist vendoring it and makings some 'improvements'.